-On successful completion of this module students will be able to:

-- recognise the main theoretical perspectives within Psychology (A1 B2); - describe a range of methodological approaches to Psychological research (A1 B2); - discuss the similarities and differences between Psychology and the Natural Sciences (A1 B2); - appreciate the potential vocational applications of Psychological knowledge (A1 B1 B2); - demonstrate their engagement in effective group-working skills; both face-toface, and faciliated by distance-learning or online technologies, such as wikis (B1 B2); - define and distribute tasks within a team, such as literature searches, meet tutor led milestones, and deliver a group presentation on a "People and Science" case-study (B2); - appreciate the challenges faced by both scientists and science communicators in relation to communicating science to the public (B1 B2); - be aware of opportunities and constraints of different approaches to science communication, both media based (e.g. print, broadcast) and direct audience interventions (e.g. public consultation, demonstrations) as vehicles for science communication (B1 B2); - develop practical skills relating to communicating science (B1 B2);
+Part 2: Learning and Teaching Learning Outcomes On successful completion of this module students will be able to: recognise the main theoretical perspectives within Psychology (A1 and B2); describe a range of methodological approaches to Psychological research (A1, and B2); discuss the similarities and differences between Psychology and the Social Sciences (A1 and B2); appreciate the potential vocational applications of Psychological knowledge (A1, B1 and B2); demonstrate their engagement in effective group-working skills; both face-to- face, and facilitated by distance-learning or online technologies, such as wikis (B1 and B2); 6. define and distribute tasks within a team, such as literature searches, meet tutor led milestones, and deliver a group presentation on a "People and Social Science" case-study (B2); appreciate the challenges faced by both psychologists and science / social science communicators in relation to communicating evidence based research to public (B1 and B2); 8. be aware of opportunities and constraints of different approaches to science communication, both media based (e.g. print, broadcast) and direct audience interventions (e.g. public consultation, demonstrations) as vehicles for science communication (B1 and B2);